open-mmlab/mmpose/tools/webcam/configs/background/README.md

 - **Choose a detection model**

 Users can choose detection models from the [MMDetection Model Zoo](https://mmdetection.readthedocs.io/en/v2.20.0/model_zoo.html).
 Just set the `model_config` and `model_checkpoint` in the detector node accordingly, and the model will be automatically downloaded and loaded.
+Note that in order to perform background matting, the model should be able to produce segmentation masks.

 ```python
 # 'DetectorNode':